-If you think having two babies in a year is MADNESS, this mum has just broken all the records.
+If you think having two babies in a year is not possible, this mum has just broken all the records.
 She gave birth to twins just 26 days after giving birth to her son.
-CRAZY!

 The 20-year-old Bangladeshi woman gave birth to her firstborn son in February this year.
 It was a normal delivery, we might add.
 Nothing out of the ordinary.
 (Not that any birth is ‘normal’.)